A Hangover I Don’t Deserve

 Before you get too worried I take a much lower dose than a cancer patient and at the moment I am taking it in a tablet form - no hospitals or needles in sight!

-How methotrexate impacts me daily
+How methotrexate impacts my RA journey daily

 On Fridays I have a heightened sense of smell, I am pretty sure that I could out sniff a bloodhound…